Irish Exports: Eurozone top market but poor for local firms: Part 2

 On goods exporters, ESRI data show that "The survival probability in the first year of export activity is 60% for Irish exporters while for foreign-owned firms is around 80."

-Some international innovation/ R&D rankings include US firms which are domiciled in Ireland for tax purposes in Irish data and data are also boosted by multinational distortions in Irish national accounts.
+Some international innovation/ R&D rankings include US firms which are domiciled in Ireland for tax purposes, in Irish data, and data are also boosted by multinational distortions in Irish national accounts.

-Google and Facebook account for about a third of global revenues in Ireland while the Microsoft ratio is 25%.
+Google and Facebook account for about a third of global revenues booked in Ireland while the Microsoft ratio is 25%.
 Together with other companies such as Oracle, this means that ICT (information and communications technology) services exports are overstated by about €60bn while total headline services exports were valued at €133bn in 2016.

-US research firm International Data Corporation (IDC) estimated in 2013 that there were 46,000 tech professionals working in the broad Irish ICT sector — almost half the sector total, meaning that the other half were working in administration positions such as marketing and sales.
+US research firm International Data Corporation (IDC) estimated in 2013 that there were 46,000 tech professionals working in the broad Irish ICT sector — almost half the sector total, meaning that the other half were working in administrative positions such as marketing and sales.